elibroftw/blog.elijahlopez.ca/content/posts/aspnet-swagger-dark-theme.md

 ### Serving From an Embedded Resource

 Create [ProjectName/Assets/SwaggerDark.json](https://github.com/elibroftw/SwaggerDark/blob/master/SwaggerDark.css) in your project.
-You need to create the asset folder if they do not exist.
+You need to create the asset folder if it does not exist.

 In Program.cs: